-In July 2018, the College adopted a strategic plan for the period 1 August 2019 to 31 July 2020.
-This strategic plan sits alongside estates and financial plans.
+The College's strategic plan sits alongside estates and financial plans.
 The Corporation monitors the performance of the College against these plans.
 The plans are reviewed and updated each year.
 The College's continuing key strategic objectives are:

 - Quality teaching and learning excellence for all Quality remains paramount.
-Our highest priority is to ensure that our students achieve well and grow during their time in college so that they are ready to move on with confidence into further study, employment or self-employment - Be an effective and productive College Our aim is to use the resources available to us in the most efficient way possible so that we develop and grow through effective planning - Be the college in the community drive the economy

-The College belongs to Northamptonshire and exists to serve the interests of local people.
+Our highest priority is to ensure that our students achieve well and grow during their time in college so that they are ready to move on with confidence into further study, employment or self-employment - Be an effective and productive College Our aim is to use the resources available to us in the most efficient way possible so that we develop and grow through effective planning - Be the college in the community drive the economy - The College belongs to Northamptonshire and exists to serve the interests of local people.
 We will listen carefully to the communities we serve and develop our offer alongside other organisations to make sure we support wider economic recovery.

-The College's specific objectives, linked to the strategic priorities, for 2019-20, which have been regularly reviewed by senior College managers and governors, are addressed below:
+The College's specific objectives, linked to the strategic priorities, which have been regularly reviewed by senior College managers and governors, are addressed below: